leangjia/blender_docs/manual/interface/keymap/blender_default.rst

       Navigation pie menu, useful on systems without a numeric keypad.
    Gizmos
       Transform gizmos pie menu, useful for quickly switching between transform gizmos.

 Middle Mouse Action
+   The action when :kbd:`MMB` dragging in the viewport, this also applies to trackpads.

    Orbit
       Rotates the view around a pivot point, :kbd:`Shift-MMB` is used for panning the view.
    Pan
       Shifts the view towards the mouse, :kbd:`Shift-MMB` is used for orbiting the view.

 Alt Middle Mouse Drag Action
    Relative
       Set the view axis where each mouse direction maps to an axis relative to the current orientation.